 NYC Subways May Not Weather ‘Fiscal Tsunami,’ Official Warns

 MANHATTAN (CN) — Every week, thanks to the coronavirus pandemic, New York City’s public transit system loses about two-thirds as much in revenue as it costs to operate.
-As its chairman put it Wednesday, the very survival the Metropolitan Transportation Agency is in peril.
+As its chairman put it Wednesday, the very survival of the Metropolitan Transportation Agency is in peril.

 “I described the MTA financial situation as a four-alarm fire, but that frankly doesn’t do justice to the severity of the damage that the virus has inflicted,” MTA Chairman Pat Foye announced at a board meeting this morning.
 “We are in the midst of a once-in-a-hundred-years fiscal tsunami, which has left our infrastructure intact but demolished fully 40% of our revenues.”